DJSiddharthVader/Simulations-02712-Project/Documents/report.md

 We see that in most cases, a larger initial abundance is associated with a larger growth rate.
 This is most apparent in the cycle and complete matrix patterns.
 It is also evident that regardless of initial abundance, different interaction matrices largely affect population structures.

-It is interesting to note between the initial and final timesteps we can get different relative abundances and largely different trajectories depending on the matrix specified.
+It is interesting to note that between the initial and final timesteps we can get different relative abundances and largely different trajectories depending on the matrix specified.
-We still see "cheating" behaviours specified by @eldar_2011 using the `ident` matrix as even though the strains start at quite different abundances the least abundant strains (6 times smaller) still end up at similar final abundances to the most abundant initial strain.
+We still see "cheating" behaviours specified by @eldar_2011 using the `ident` matrix.
+Even though the strains start at quite different abundances the least abundant strains (6 times smaller) still end up at similar final abundances to the most abundant initial strain.
 This is because the most abundant strain reaches quorum quickly, produces the public good and allows all other strains to benefit and grow without cost i.e. cheat.

 \FloatBarrier